Samy-nit/Python-Calculator/README.md

 # Python Calculator
- Built a calculator using Python.
+ Built a fully functional calculator using Python.